Land Rover is working on a redesign for its Range Rover and the latest spy shots show a prototype for the long-wheelbase variant.

 2022 Land Rover Range Rover Long Wheelbase spy shots - Photo credit: S. Baldauf/SB-Medien

-Underpinning the vehicle will be Land Rover's new MLA (Modular Longitudinal Architecture) platform that debuts this year in a redesigned Jaguar XJ.
+Underpinning the vehicle will be Land Rover's new MLA (Modular Longitudinal Architecture) platform that's also out testing in a redesigned Jaguar XJ.
 It was previously thought the platform would debut in the redesigned Defender but Land Rover went with an evolution of the D7 platform instead for the off-roader.
-The D7 platform underpins the outgoing Range Rover and Range Rover Sport, as well as the Discovery.
+The D7 platform underpins the current Range Rover and Range Rover Sport, as well as the Discovery.

 The MLA platform has been designed to fit battery-electric powertrains and will eventually underpin most models from the Jaguar and Land Rover brands.
 The platform will also be lighter than the aluminum-intensive D7 platform.